 - Persistent prejudice based harassment or hatred based acts

-Exclusion may be the result of persistently poor behaviour or a serious single incident.
+Suspension/exclusion may be the result of persistently poor behaviour or a serious single incident.

-The length of an exclusion will depend upon a number of factors, such as the severity of the incident, and the likely impact on the child’s learning and ability to succeed on returning to school.
+The length of a suspension will depend upon a number of factors, such as the severity of the incident, and the likely impact on the child’s learning and ability to succeed on returning to school.
 Such decisions will be made in the best interests of the child, whilst also mindful of the need to maintain order and reinforce the rules and expectations of the school in a clear and consistent way.

 In such cases the Principal or a designated senior leader will investigate the incident and consider all evidence to support the allegation, taking account of the school’s policies.
 The pupil will be encouraged to give his/her version of events and the Principal will check whether the incident may have been provoked, for example by bullying or racial harassment.

-The decision to exclude
+The decision to suspend

 - ensure that there is sufficient recorded evidence to support the decision;